Did you know that making your own panda express fried rice is super easy?

 The whole point of preparing fried rice at home is to have the freedom to do what you enjoy.
 Right?

-Other perks of preparing your own copycat fried rice at home are that you know what's in your meal, making it a healthier dinner option and the fact that you save some money.
+Other perks of preparing your copycat fried rice at home are that you know what's in your meal, making it a healthier dinner option, and the fact that you save some money.

-That's why this fried rice is going to be better than take-out!
+That's why this fried rice will be better than take-out!

 📖 Recipe